 Clearly comfortable in the intimate setting, he answered questions without much hesitation and even managed to sneak in a few jokes.
 Weld, however, struggled when asked about his position regarding the rights of workers with cognitive disabilities.

-Sean Aleong, 32, student reporter from Temple University, asked the former governor how he would make sure the rights of workers with disabilities would be protected and if he would ensure that those workers were not being paid less than minimum wage, as is the case with many cognitively impaired workers.
+Sean Aleong, 32, a student reporter from Temple University, asked the former governor how he would make sure the rights of workers with disabilities would be protected and if he would ensure that those workers were not being paid less than minimum wage, as is the case with many cognitively impaired workers.
 Weld stumbled over his answer and attempted to cite his time as governor as proof that he took the issue seriously.

 “You can look at my time as governor and see that my administration worked with a number of groups to place people with disabilities in the work force,” Weld said.
 “We did our best to place people who wanted to work in environments where they could succeed.
 Those jobs included cleaning buildings after hours and things like that.
 Look, they might not be the most glamorous of jobs but they’re still working and that is the important thing.”